snehaagarwal1/PPT-assignments/Core_Modules/Assignment7.md

 - *Security*: Servlets provide a secure environment for web application development.
 They support various security mechanisms such as SSL/TLS encryption, authentication, and authorization.
 Servlet containers also offer features like request filtering, input validation, and protection against common web vulnerabilities like cross-site scripting (XSS) and SQL injection.

 #### Q10.What are the limitations of JSP?
--*Complexity* : JSP can become complex and difficult to maintain as the application grows in size and complexity.
+- *Complexity* : JSP can become complex and difficult to maintain as the application grows in size and complexity.

--*Performance* : JSP pages are compiled into servlets before they can be executed by the web server.
+- *Performance* : JSP pages are compiled into servlets before they can be executed by the web server.

 - *Limited Separation of Concerns* : JSP promotes a mixed approach where Java code and HTML markup are intermingled within the same file.

--*Limited Reusability*: JSP pages are typically tightly coupled with specific servlets or controllers, making it challenging to reuse them across different parts of an application or in different projects.
+- *Limited Reusability*: JSP pages are typically tightly coupled with specific servlets or controllers, making it challenging to reuse them across different parts of an application or in different projects.

 - *Lack of Flexibility*: JSP is primarily focused on generating HTML output, which limits its flexibility when dealing with other types of content or response formats.